-Applications in the Azure App Service can be deployed in multiple ways.
-By default, App Service hosted apps are directly internet accessible and can only reach internet hosted endpoints.
-Many customer applications however need to control the inbound and outbound network traffic.
-There are several features available in the App Service to satisfy those needs.
-The challenge is knowing what feature should be used to solve a given problem.
-This document is intended to help customers determine what feature should be used based on some example use cases.
+You can deploy applications in Azure App Service in multiple ways.
+By default, apps hosted in App Service are accessible directly through the internet and can reach only internet-hosted endpoints.
+But for many applications, you need to control the inbound and outbound network traffic.
+There are several features in App Service to help you meet those needs.
+The challenge is knowing which feature to use to solve a given problem.
+This article will help you determine which feature to use, based on some example use cases.

 |Inbound features||Outbound features|

-Unless otherwise stated, all of the features can be used together.
-You can mix the features to solve your various problems.
+Other than noted exceptions, you can use all of these features together.
+You can mix the features to solve your problems.

-For any given use case, there can be a few ways to solve the problem.
-The right feature to use is sometimes due to reasons beyond just the use case itself.
-The following inbound use cases suggest how to use App Service networking features to solve problems around controlling traffic going to your app.
+For any given use case, there might be a few ways to solve the problem.
+Choosing the best feature sometimes goes beyond the use case itself.
+The following inbound use cases suggest how to use App Service networking features to solve problems with controlling traffic going to your app: